-Today, in 2018, Phase I of Legacy Trails is underway, starting at Three Lakes Parkway near FRESH by Brookshires, and proceeding south to Gresham, using sections of the old Cotton Belt railroad route along with city-owned right-of-way and utility easements along Old Jacksonville Highway.
+Today, in 2019, Phase I of Legacy Trails is open, starting at Three Lakes Parkway near FRESH by Brookshires, and proceeding south to Gresham, using sections of the old Cotton Belt railroad route along with city-owned right-of-way and utility easements along Old Jacksonville Highway.

 Map from the City of Tyler showing the planned phases of Legacy Trails

 Legacy Trail Along the Tyler to Gresham Cotton Belt Route

 Several segments of the rail bed are still visible in 2019.

 Part of the route ran from near the current location of FRESH, behind Advantage Self Storage, passed over CR 164 at the entrance to The Crossing, and then continued behind Stewart Funeral Home.

 From there it ran along 164 (Maher Road) for a distance south, and continued behind Bruno's Pizza, AAA Grass, What-a-Burger and other businesses in Gresham.
 The rail line continued on to Flint and Bullard, along a route that is still visible today.

 See map below showing the approximate rail line route, from near FRESH south to Gresham.

 Map showing the approximate abandoned railroad right-of-way from near FRESH on Old Jacksonville Highway in Tyler south to Gresham, Texas

 Photo of the abandoned Cotton Belt railroad right-of-way showing overgrown conditions in Gresham, Texas (February, 2018)